MySQL for Executives Part 5: The Hidden Dangers of Neglect

 - Expensive emergency consulting

-- Developer focus pulled from features
+- Developer focus pulled from feature work

 Prevention Costs vs. Crisis Costs:

-- Ongoing capacity planning: $5,000-$10,000 annually
+- Ongoing capacity planning: typically $5,000-$10,000 annually

-- Proactive architecture evolution: $20,000-$50,000 annually
+- Proactive architecture evolution: often $20,000-$50,000 annually

-- Scalability crisis response: $200,000-$1M+ in emergency work and lost revenue
+- Scalability crisis response: can exceed $200,000-$1M+ in emergency work and lost revenue

 The Pattern of Neglect

-- Gradual accumulation: Problems build slowly, invisibly
+- Gradual accumulation: Problems build slowly, often invisibly

 - False sense of security: Everything seems fine until it isn't